YiLimath/YiLimath.github.io/_pages/agent-system/choosing-patterns.md

 conceptually muddled.
 Keep the visual language stable, but choose the diagram form that matches the relation being explained.

+## Real-world application

+For a customer-support or repository-maintenance system, begin with the failure that matters: misrouting, unsafe side effects, missing evidence, or an unreviewed result.
+Select the smallest composition that exposes that failure, then add parallel workers, memory, or reflection only when the workflow needs their contract.

 ## Figures

 ![Agent system system context view](/images/agent-system/00-agent-system-architecture.svg)